 Two hours a week throughout the year.
 Required of Sophomores.
+COURSES OF INSTRUCTION

-C. AMERICAN HISTORY.-In this course the object is to give the student a firm grasp of the salient facts in our history, but special emphasis is laid upon the constitutional development.
-The following topics are given special study: Colonial self-government; foundation of the Constitution; the constitutional struggle leading to the War of Secession; the Reconstruction period, and the problems of the present American colonial and foreign policy.
+C. AMERICAN HISTORY.-In this course the object is to give the student a firm grasp of the salient facts of our history, but special emphasis is laid upon the constitutional development.